inesl55/MEA_Images/README.md

 Image Segmentation code analyzes MEA images.
 It detects cells and cell clusters, labels MEA electrodes with their number (MEA with an 8x8 formation) and finds cell properties, such as area and coordinates.

-Image Crop allows to automatically crop an MEA image taken on the program WASABI, so as to analyze only the grid and not the surrounding areas of the MEA.
+MEA Image Crop allows to automatically crop an MEA image taken on the program WASABI, so as to analyze only the grid and not the surrounding areas of the MEA.

 Fluorescent Image allows the detection of PV cells (due to Td-tomato) and to change electrode senstivity in order to detect cell activity.